imasifakhtar/Transparent-Card/README.md

 # Transparent-Card

-Clean transparent UI design of a Debit Card.
+Glassmorphism UI design of a Debit Card using HTML and CSS only.
+This is not a responsive design.